Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Introduction and main results

 \subsection{Scaling limits of bipolar orientations and relations with other works}

 Scaling limits of random planar maps have been thoroughly studied with motivations from string theory and conformal field theory.
-Convergence results for many models of random planar maps were obtained, both as random metric spaces (with the celebrated theorems of Le Gall and Miermont \cite{le2013uniqueness,miermont2013brownian} showing convergence to the \textit{Brownian map}) and, very recently, as random Riemann surfaces (to $\sqrt{8/3}$\textit{-Liouville quantum gravity} \cite{HoldenSun}).
+Convergence results for many models of random planar maps were obtained, both as random metric spaces (with the celebrated theorems of Le Gall and Miermont \cite{le2013uniqueness,miermont2013brownian} showing convergence to the \textit{Brownian map}) and, more recently, as random Riemannian surfaces (with the remarkable achievements of Holden and Sun~\cite{HoldenSun} showing convergence to the $\sqrt{8/3}$-Liouville quantum gravity).

 The number of bipolar orientations of a given planar map is computed by coefficient extraction in the Tutte polynomial.
 This makes bipolar orientations one of the various combinatorially tractable models of \textit{planar maps with additional structure}, like spanning-tree decorated maps, loop-decorated maps, and so on.
 Uniform objects in such combinatorial classes are not uniform planar maps anymore.
 Their scaling limit is expected to differ, and be connected to $\gamma$\textit{-Liouville quantum gravity} ($\gamma$-LQG for short) for some $\gamma\neq \sqrt{8/3}$.
 While convergence results as random surfaces remain open, weaker topologies such as \textit{Peanosphere convergence} have been investigated with success.
 We refer to \cite{gwynne2019mating} for a comprehensive survey.